fernandobatels/lmr/README.md

-# smrtool - Simple email report tool
+# lmr - Lightweight email report tool

-A simple tool for fetch query as reports from a database and send to email
+A simple and fast tool for fetch query as reports from a database and send to email

 ## TODO:
 - Fetch from